The art of formulating good questions

 ... or ask presence-based questions

-In any case, don't mix outcome-based questions with presence-based questions in the same survey.
+You can ask presence-based questions in your Kano survey.
+Just don't mix outcome-based questions with presence-based questions.
 To avoid confusion, your survey questions must maintain unity.

 Maintaining unity in the types of questions